nelsonkd/pot-bluemix-docs/Lab 1 - Install Node and API Connect/README.md

 	apic edit
 	```

-1. Next, click on the `start` button located on the bottom panel of the API Designer to launch the `hello-world` application.
+1. Next, click on the `start` button located on the bottom panel of the API Designer to launch the `notes` application.
 On a Windows environment, you might see 2 node windows pop up on your screen.
 Minimize, but do not close these windows.

 	![](https://github.com/ibm-apiconnect/pot-bluemix-docs/raw/master/img/lab1/6.png)